Guest Post: Hiking the Oquirrh Ridge Ascension Line (O.R.A.L.)

 If you are interested in becoming a peak bagger, be sure to check out the group Utah Peak Baggers Instagram!

-Alex Lawhun is a single 24 year old peak bagger.
+Alex Lawhun is an amazing peak bagger.
 This is his first year peak bagging and has fallen in love with it.
 He recently graduated from Dixie State with a Bachelor’s in Mass Communications.
 When he is not hiking, he is either with his dog Brutus, rollerblading, or playing soccer.
 You can follow him on Instagram @alex_lawhun.

 Nick Carnahan is a 23 year old single farther to a beautiful daughter named Brooklyn.
 This is his fourth year peak bagging, and has over 60 peaks this 2016 season alone.
 When Nick isn’t hiking, he is either with his daughter or his puppy, Moros.
 You can follow him on Instagram @HighElevationMountaineering.